Is Dropshipping Halal or Haram?

 “Do not sell what is not with you”Tirmidhi, no: 1232

-Since with dropshipping you are selling something that isn’t with you, this hadith has been deemed by some to prohibit it.
+Since dropshipping involves selling something that isn’t with you, this hadith has been deemed by some to prohibit it.

 However, we know the prophet’s prohibition on selling that which is not with you is not an absolute prohibition.